 - The student and the Chair of the Ph.D.
 Supervisory Committee should begin discussions about the proposed dissertation, the prospectus, and an appropriate dissertation Reading Committee during the process of preparing for the Ph.D. exams.

 - As part of the dissertation prospectus requirement, the student will also establish a Dissertation Reading Committee of three members, including their Ph.D.
 Chair.
 The three readers must be UW faculty and members of the Graduate Faculty.
-The composition of the Reading Committee can change if necessary as the student progresses with the dissertation.
-The students must provide the History Graduate Office with the names of the members of the Reading Committee, so that the committee can be officially established thorugh the Graduate School.
+The composition of the Reading Committee (the secondary readers) can change if necessary as the student progresses with the dissertation.
+The students must provide the History Graduate Office with the names of the members of the Reading Committee, so that the committee can be officially established through the Graduate School.

 - The Reading Committee members must read a full draft of the dissertation prospectus and provide comments to the student.
 Once the Ph.D.
 Chair and the student are satisfied with the prospectus and deem it acceptable in principle, the student will consult with the other Reading Committee members to schedule a one-hour prospectus meeting.
 This meeting can be added to the oral portion of the Ph.D.
 Examination, if all members of the Reading Committee also serve on the Ph.D.
 Supervisory (exam) Committee.
 In most cases, however, the prospectus meeting will be held separately after the Ph.D.
 General Examination and will be attended by the student, the Ph.D.
 Chair and the Reading Committee.
 At the meeting, Reading Committee members can approve the prospectus or request further changes.

 - Each quarter, the Department will hold dissertation prospectus presentations to which all History faculty and graduate students are invited.
 The presentations are usually given during final exam week.